social-protocols/quality-news/writeup.md

 Success on HN is partly a matter of luck.
 A few early upvotes can catapult a new story to the front page, resulting in a feedback loop of even more upvotes.
-But there are some very high quality stories don't ever get caught up in this feedback loop (thus the [second chance queue]).
+But there are some very high quality stories that don't ever get caught up in this feedback loop (thus the [second chance queue]).
 So there are false positives and false negatives: mediocre stories that got lucky, and high quality stories that didn't.
 We discussed this in our article on [Improving the Hacker News Ranking Formula].

 We define "quality" like this: story A has a higher quality than story B, if story A **would** receive more upvotes than story B if it were shown at the same position on the HN front page.
 In other words, quality represents a "tendency to upvote": a measure of HN users' subjective preferences, but not an objective measure of how "good" a story is (Sometimes HN users upvote bad content simply because it makes for interesting conversation).